Uberspace/lab/source/guide_pelican.rst

   This is the content of my 1st super blog post.

-.. note:: More details how to write articles and pages can be found in the `official guide <https://docs.getpelican.com/en/latest/content.html>`_
+.. note:: More details how to write articles and pages can be found in the `official page <https://docs.getpelican.com/en/latest/content.html>`_

-Step 4:
+**Step 4:**

 To generate to final html files and publish them to your uberspace webserver, simply run

 ::